-The outputs of this work are set out in full detail in Anthesis' report.
+The outputs of this work are set out in full detail in Anthesis' report2.
 The document sets out the Cheshire West and Chester emissions baseline via SCATTER.
 This refers solely to the borough's energy systems and excludes forestry, agriculture and land use, which are covered separately.

-Cheshire West and Chester emits approximately 4 million tons of carbon dioxide equivalent emissions per year, and that the primary contributor to emissions within the borough's boundary is Industrial and Institutional Buildings, at 53 per cent of emissions, followed by on-road transport at 19 per cent, residential buildings at 14 per cent, commercial buildings and facilities at 11 per cent, with 1 per cent or less from rail, waterborne navigation, solid waste disposal, and wastewater.
+Cheshire West and Chester emits approximately 4 million tons3 of carbon dioxide equivalent emissions per year, and that the primary contributor to emissions within the borough's boundary is Industrial and Institutional Buildings, at 53 per cent of emissions, followed by on-road transport at 19 per cent, residential buildings at 14 per cent, commercial buildings and facilities at 11 per cent, with 1 per cent or less from rail, waterborne navigation, solid waste disposal, and wastewater.

 The Council's work has also been informed by a report from by the Tyndall Centre for Climate Change, produced for all UK local authorities, available in the background documents section, which supported the delivery of the second objective, the setting of a scientifically informed carbon budget for the Cheshire West and Chester area.
-The key recommendations of the report were
+The key recommendations of the report were that, to make its 'fair' contribution towards the Paris Climate Change Agreement, Cheshire West and Chester should:

-&lt;sup>2 Available at: https://info.anthesisgroup.com/hubfs/CW&C per cent20Final per cent20Report.pdf?hsLang=en
+2 Available at: https://info.anthesisgroup.com/hubfs/CW&C per cent20Final per cent20Report.pdf?hsLang=en

-&lt;sup>3 As of 2017 data, SCATTER data set out that 4,006 ktCO2e was emitted in Cheshire West and Chester, while BEIS Local Authority Emissions data represented 4,100 ktCO2e.
+3 As of 2017 data, SCATTER data set out that 4,006 ktCO2e was emitted in Cheshire West and Chester, while BEIS Local Authority Emissions data represented 4,100 ktCO2e.
 Differences in methodologies are set out on Page 8 of Anthesis' report.
 As of 2018 BEIS Local Authority Emissions data, emissions within Cheshire West and Chester stood at 3,620 ktCO2e, a decrease of 11.7 per cent.
 This is significantly in excess of the national decline from 2017 to 2018 of 2.1 per cent.
 The primary reason for the local reduction in emissions is a 461.5 ktCO2e reduction in industrial emissions observed in 2018.